DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 #### 7.3 Dietary needs
 Don’t forget to ask your speakers about their dietary needs and/or food allergies and intolerances.
 See chapter “Catering” for more information.

-Catering does not only include conference food, but also (if applicable) speaker’s dinner and breakfast at hotel.
+Catering does not only include conference food, but also (if applicable) speaker’s dinner and breakfast at the hotel.

 ## 8. Catering
 The number and variety of special diet requests has grown significantly in recent years.
-These needs include attendees with food allergies and intolerances, as well as those on special diets for medical, health, religious, or other reasons.
+These needs include attendees with food allergies and intolerances, as well as those on special diets for medical, health, religious or other reasons.

 #### 8.1 Dietary definitions, food allergies, and religious restrictions
 Useful document from Webster University with [definitions and descriptions](http://www.webster.edu/specialevents/planning/food-information.html).

 #### 8.2 Dietary requirements compliant food
 Avoid high-risk allergens, such as peanuts and shellfish.
-Other common foods or ingredients that can cause allergic reactions or other problems for some people include eggs, cow’s milk, wheat and gluten, fish, tree nuts, and soy.
+Other common foods or ingredients that can cause allergic reactions or other problems for some people include eggs, cow’s milk, wheat and gluten, fish, tree nuts and soy.

 #### 8.3 Common dietary restrictions - order plenty
 For common restrictions, e.g., vegetarianism, expect that people will eat that food even if they don’t have that restriction.
 Have the bulk of the food catering to the common restriction, and only a small amount of food that those attendees can’t eat.
 For example, if your event is 50% vegetarian, cater as if 80% of attendees are vegetarian.
 Then there is plenty of food for the people with the restriction and other attendees get to enjoy it as well.
 It is an uncommon pleasure for people with dietary restrictions to be over-catered to.